Japan regulator to recommend fining Nissan ¥2.4 billion over Carlos Ghosn scandal | The Japan Times

 The fine targets the underreported period of four years through March 2018 for which the statute of limitations has not expired.

 Initially, the penalty for Nissan was expected to reach ¥4 billion based on the amount of pay left out of submitted documents, but the automaker has asked the watchdog for a reduction in the fine by reporting the matter before an investigation got fully underway.
-The SESC is set to accept Nissan’s request, the source said.
+The SESC accepted Nissan’s request, sources said.

 Tokyo prosecutors have indicted Nissan on the charge.
 The company corrected its securities reports in May, including executive remuneration, from fiscal 2005 to fiscal 2017.